svsdval/video2midi/README.md

   * **Space** - abort re-creation and save midi file to disk

-# how it works
+# How it works

-Frame by frame we scan the virtual keyboard and write the keys to the midi file...
+We scan the virtual keyboard, frame by frame, and write the keys to a MIDI file...

 ![Alt text](docs/frame47.jpg?raw=true "input from image")

 # Additional features

-All settings are moved to an ini file which can be used as common for all directories if it is located in the home directory (~/.v2m.ini) or as a separate for local directory (./v2m.ini).
+All settings are loaded from an INI file, a global one can be defined in the home directory (`~/.v2m.ini`) or you can define a separate local one in the current directory (`./v2m.ini`).

 You can also customize the separation into channels depending on the color of the key.
-To do this, in the v2m.ini file, you need to modify the color matching to the midi channel of the track.
+To do this, you need to modify the color matching to the midi channel of the track in the `v2m.ini` file.
-By default, each color key will be recorded in its own channel, so if you want to combine the channels, simply specify the same numbers for different colors.
+By default, each key color will be recorded in its own channel, so if you want to combine the channels, simply specify the same numbers for different colors.

 ```python
 color_channel_accordance = 0,0, 1,1, 2,2, 3,3, 4,4, 5,5
 ```

 ![Alt text](docs/multichannel.png?raw=true "multi channel midi export")